-Students who receive acts or words of harassment, bullying or intimidation should immediately leave the location and report the act or behavior to a PMS staff member, counselor, Dean, or administrator.
+Students who receive acts or words of harassment, bullying or intimidation should immediately leave the location and report the act or behavior to a trusted P.M.S. staff member, counselor, Dean, or administrator.
 Each incident will be investigated and Page Middle School will implement the necessary safeguards and or consequences to illuminate reoccurrence.
 Anonymity and confidentiality can and will be maintained throughout the process.